Pages

 Wednesday, March 11, 2020

-Meeting with Collectors | Pablo Guayasamin
+Meeting The Collectors | Pablo Guayasamin

 As a self-proclaimed introvert, I've spent many years holed up in my studio, pouring my heart and soul into my art.
 But I realized that if I wanted to take my passion to the next level, I needed to step out of my comfort zone and put myself out there.